bryancwilson/ImagePrecocessing_Project/README.md

     4. Create mask by clicking and dragging over desired region of foreground image.
     5. Select the "Blend Images" button.

+    Notes:
-    Note: Only two images of the same size can be used for blending.
+    Only two images of the same size can be used for blending.

+    The number of layers in the pryamids can be changed within the merge function of gui.py.

+    The size and variance of the gaussian kernel can be changed in the Get_2D_Gaussian_kernel of laplacian_blend.py

 Bryan's Contribution:
     Bryan wrote the gui.py script.
 This script renders a user interface that interacts with the laplacian blending function,